alsgregory/FADE/docs/source/tutorials.rst

     ref = Function(V).assign(np.random.normal(0, 1))

 For the benefit of this tutorial, each observation will be taken at a random coordinate in the domain.
-The basis coefficients of the reference function will be perturbed by some normally distributed measurement error with variance `R` and observations will be taken from this new function.
+The reference function will be evaluated at these coordinates and perturbed by some normally distributed measurement error with variance `R`.
 There will be `ny` observations.

 .. code::

     R = 0.005

-    ref_per = Function(V)
-    ref_per.dat.data[:] = ref.dat.data[:] + np.random.normal(0, np.sqrt(R),
-                                                             len(ref.dat.data))

     ny = 50
     coords = []